articleIcon-icon

 How to avoid misclassification risks

-As we mentioned above, misclassification isn’t always intentional.
-Sometimes the relationship between a contractor and client company can become blurred, which is common with long-term contracts.
-Companies must be proactive and maintain the correct working relationship to avoid misclassification.
+Misclassification isn’t always intentional.
+Sometimes the relationship between a contractor and a client company can become blurred, especially with long-term contracts.

 Create thorough independent contractor agreements